 Students will become familiar with biographies as a literary genre.
 They will write about themselves and their experiences.
 Students will also share facts about themselves with their classmates and feel a sense of pride upon completing their All About Me Poster.

-- Create their own interactive All About Me Poster.
+- Create their own interactive Read All About Me poster

-Let's Read About...Ruby Bridges by Ruby Bridges; illustrated by Ying Hu-Hu.
+- Let's Read About...Ruby Bridges by Ruby Bridges; illustrated by Ying Hu-Hu.
 (You can choose one of your own favorite biographies to read aloud.)

 - Markers for recording student responses